alex-bochkarev/Probs-SMTB-21/README.txt

   *Tech needed:* having a working python (preferably python3) installation locally along with Jupyter Notebook will help.
 However, you will be just OK using [Google Colab] (in which case you will need just a web browser and a free Google account).
+I also provide links to pre-rendered notebooks (nbviewer), so that one could review them briefly without running the whole Jupyter.

-  This repository will be updated with the current materials as the course unfolds, so come back to check it out!
   Tentative course outline is as follows.

 [Google Colab] <https://colab.research.google.com>